leoCottret/cbn-leocottret-mods/GAME_TOOLS/VEHICLE_CREATION_HELPER/README.md

 https://user-images.githubusercontent.com/71428793/205396697-3f1c69a4-99aa-445c-97f0-107e28fff973.mp4

-- as you can see, the script will navigate through the vehicle tiles, and try to install the vehicle parts one by one
+- As you can see, the script will navigate through the vehicle tiles, and try to install the vehicle parts one by one
-- using text recognition, it can react to what happens in the game, eg:
+- Using text recognition, it can react to what happens in the game, eg:
 	- 0:02 it detects that the foldable light frame is already installed, so it remembers it as "installed" and skip it
 	- 0:03 the foldable light frame isn't installed yet, so it filters its name and select it to be installed
 	- 0:19 it finds the "nearby)" (and "on person)") keyword in the pop up, so it presses enter to terminate the installation